sampsyo/bril/docs/tools/brench.md

 * `incorrect`: The output did not match the "golden" output (from the first run).
 * `timeout`: Execution took too long.
 * `missing`: The `extract` regex did not match in the final pipeline stage's standard output or standard error.

+A note on matching: floating point numbers are compared to be within an ε value.
+This is primarily motivated by different interpreters printing them differently, but it does mean that some unsound floating point algebraic simplifications may slip through